 Balled and Burlapped, Wire Basket and container grown plant material shall be dug and potted in accordance with the latest edition of ANSI Z60.1 (2014) Nursery Stock.

 Plant List(s): All plant lists are outlined on the Contract Drawings.
-[Consultant to ensure that plant lists have been included in the Contract Drawings]

 Provide the quantity, size, genus, species, and variety of trees, shrubs, ground covers and seedlings indicated in the Contract Documents.